...

 How to make dauphinoise potatoes?

-Layer thin potato slices in cream and cheese, then bake until tender, softer and creamier than domino potatoes.
+Layer thin potato slices in cream and cheese, then bake until tender, softer and creamier than Crispy Garlic Domino Potatoes.

 The Crispy Garlic Domino Potato is proof that beauty and simplicity belong together in the kitchen.
 With nothing more than potatoes, garlic, butter, and patience, you can create a side dish that feels like fine dining.